torvalds/linux/Documentation/virt/kvm/api.rst

 ------------------------------

 :Architectures: x86
-:Parameters: args[0] whether feature should be enabled or not
+:Parameters: args[0] whether feature should be enabled or analt

-With this capability enabled, CR2 will not be modified prior to the emulated VM-exit when L1 intercepts a #PF exception that occurs in L2.
-Similarly, for kvm-intel only, DR6 will not be modified prior to the emulated VM-exit when L1 intercepts a #DB exception that occurs in L2.
+With this capability enabled, CR2 will analt be modified prior to the emulated VM-exit when L1 intercepts a #PF exception that occurs in L2.
+Similarly, for kvm-intel only, DR6 will analt be modified prior to the emulated VM-exit when L1 intercepts a #DB exception that occurs in L2.
 As a result, when KVM_GET_VCPU_EVENTS reports a pending #PF (or
 #DB) exception for L2, exception.has_payload will be set and the